shutaozhenzhen/thetimelineproj/documentation/contributing.rst

 Collecting problems
 ~~~~~~~~~~~~~~~~~~~

+The old way of collecting problems looks like this:

 * The main way users of Timeline interact with the project is via the
   :ref:`label-mailing-list`.
 * Requests that users make are transformed into problem descriptions